 Is Whitewashing bad for a brick?

 It’s actually quite the opposite!
 Whitewashing can protect your brick!
-It makes the brick durable for bad weather if you want to whitewash your bricks outside.
+It makes the brick more durable for bad weather.
+That is if you want to whitewash your exterior brick walls or siding.

 Does whitewashing brick last?

 Yes!
 It lasts a very long time – 20-30 years!
 It requires very little maintenance and you won’t have to worry about the look of your brick for a very long time.
-You can read more here!
+Brick is very porous.
+So paint absorbs really well!
+It isn’t likely to peel or chip!

 Is whitewashing brick in style?